drykit-go/testx/checkconv/README.md

     )
   }
   ```
+  This is faster, but requires the input checker to implement one of the native
+  `check.<Type>Checker` interfaces.

 - `Cast` uses **reflection** to determinate whether a checker is valid and call
 its methods in the resulting checker.
 As a consequence it is slower than